-Mason believed children should be taught with Living Books – that is books that aren’t dry blocks of text, but books that teach through an engaging story, written by a person who knows the subject thoroughly.
+Mason believed children should be taught with living books – that is, books that aren’t dry blocks of text, but engaging educational texts (often stories), written by a person who knows the subject thoroughly.

-Living books are unabridged books that teach children through the lives of characters in the book.
+Living books are unabridged books that teach children through the characters’ lives in the book.
 They are:

-…well-written, engaging, and invite the reader inside – [they] teach not through dull imparting of facts but through the lives and events of the characters.
+…well-written, engaging, and invite the reader inside – [they] guide not through dull imparting of facts but through the lives and events of the characters.
 They include genres such as historical fiction, nature books, and twaddle-free fiction stories such as those of Holling C. Holling.
-[The Homeschool Mom]
+[The Homeschool Mom.com]

 Reading living books is a great way to make education fun, and consequently, these books have become a huge distinguisher of a Charlotte Mason homeschool.

 The picture is presented of schools which resemble more military camps, teachers strict to the point of cruelty, rote memorization and drill which crowds out all love of learning or joy of discovery.
-Long hours were spent at desk[s] and over books.
-The phrase, “Children should be seen and not heard” was common of this time, and indicates how adults and society as a whole often viewed children.
+Long hours were spent at a desk[s] and over books.
+The phrase, “Children should be seen and not heard,” was common and indicated how adults and society often viewed children.
 All these factors rolled together [and] made school a dreaded chore for most children.

 How could kids learn from that?
 Well, you’d be surprised to find out that they did – and they learned well:

-The literacy level of those days far outstrips our own…Unlike so many today, those completing a basic education could make their verbs agree with their nouns, and their pronouns with their antecedents.
-Logic and Latin were unquestioned core components of both public and private school curriculum.
+The literacy level of those days far outstrips our own…Unlike so many today, those completing a basic education could make their verbs agree with their nouns and their pronouns with their antecedents.
+Logic and Latin were unquestioned core components of the public and private school curriculum.
 [Christine Miller]